machal/cssmine-content/content/intro.md

 Thanks!
 -------

-Thank you for reading the “CSS Mine - Dig into Web UI Development” e-book .
+Thank you for reading the “CSS Mine: Dig into Web UI Development” e-book .
 If you got this e-book without a license, do not worry, nothing is lost.
 You can still put things right by buying the e-book license at [www.cssmine.com/ebook](http://www.cssmine.com/ebook).